godwokenrises/godwoken-doc/versioned_docs/version-1.3-rc1(WIP)/quickstart.md

 ### Connect to Godwoken with Metamask

-Ethereum developers who wish to build DApps on the Nervos Blockchain can achieve this by writing Solidity code and deploying it on the Nervos Layer 2 chain, named “Godwoken.”
+Ethereum developers who wish to build DApps on the Nervos Blockchain can achieve this by writing Solidity code and deploying it on the Nervos Layer 2 chain, named “Godwoken”.

-Godwoken is EVM-compatible.
-It is an optimistic rollup solution built on Nervos layer 1.
+Godwoken is an optimistic rollup solution built on Nervos layer 1 and EVM-compatible.

-Godwoken aims to provide a solution for dApp builders who seek the advantages of Ethereum - its build, good tools and documentation - but not the drawbacks, such as network congestion, high gas costs, oversaturation and scalability issues.
+Godwoken aims to provide a solution for dApp builders who seek the advantages of Ethereum - it's build, good tools, and documentation - but not the drawbacks, such as network congestion, high gas fees, oversaturation, and scalability issues.

-Developers who want to connect with the Godwoken chain can do so via Metamask wallet.
+Developers who want to connect to the Godwoken chain can do so via Metamask wallet.

 Here are the credentials that you will need: